TariqueJemison01/aws-iam-s3-service/README.md

 - Enabled users to upload selected objects to the chosen bucket by browsing and selecting files.
 - Upon successful upload, the newly uploaded objects were immediately reflected in the DataGrid.

-### Overall Design
-- Emphasized readability and maintainability of the codebase.
-- Ensured proper documentation and commented code for future reference and collaboration.
-- Adhered to best practices in C# application development for robustness and scalability.

 ## Outcome
 The developed application successfully met the objectives outlined in the lab assignment.
 It provided a user-friendly interface for managing AWS S3 buckets and performing object-level operations.
 Through this project, I gained hands-on experience with AWS services, C# programming, and WPF application development.

+## What I've Learned
+- **AWS S3 Management**: Gained practical experience in managing AWS S3 buckets and performing object-level operations.
+- **IAM Integration**: Understood how to integrate AWS Identity and Access Management (IAM) for secure access control.
+- **C# Application Development**: Enhanced my skills in C# programming language and WPF (Windows Presentation Foundation) for desktop application development.

 ## Conclusion
 This case study demonstrates my ability to implement practical solutions for real-world challenges using cloud services and programming languages.
 The project showcased my proficiency in AWS S3, IAM, and C# development, highlighting my capacity to deliver effective solutions in a professional setting.